 We all know that the data extraction > Excel > pivot table > data normalization > graphing process can be time-consuming and imperfect.
 What if there was a better answer?

-Watch Fíonta’s presentation focused on how nonprofit organizations can pair Tableau CRM with their existing Salesforce data to gain powerful, actionable insight into fundraising and development efforts.
-Tableau CRM helps you spot trends faster, collaborate with your team better, and sharpen your focus on activities that show meaningful returns with prospects and donors.
+Watch Fíonta’s presentation focused on how nonprofit organizations can pair CRM Analytics (Tableau) with their existing Salesforce data to gain powerful, actionable insight into fundraising and development efforts.
+CRM Analytics (Tableau) helps you spot trends faster, collaborate with your team better, and sharpen your focus on activities that show meaningful returns with prospects and donors.

-In the video, we share some use cases for Tableau CRM specific to nonprofit fundraising, discuss additional improvements still to come and talk about how to get started.
+In the video, we share some use cases for CRM Analytics (Tableau) specific to nonprofit fundraising, discuss additional improvements still to come, and talk about how to get started.